 Contain Some Fiber

-When tortilla chips are made with whole grain corn, they have some fiber.
+When tortilla chips are made with whole grain corn, they provide a couple grams of fiber per serving.
 The exact amount depends on the brand and how the chips are made.

 Fiber is a non-digestible carb that helps manage blood sugars and supports cardiovascular and gut health, per the CDC.
-Unfortunately, most Americans don’t eat enough of this beneficial carb.
+Unfortunately, most Americans don’t eat enough of it.
+Tortilla chips are a tasty snack that may help you chip away at your daily fiber needs.

-As an added bonus, we often eat tortilla chips with fiber-rich foods like avocado, further enhancing their benefits.
+As an added bonus, we often eat tortilla chips with fiber-rich foods like avocado and beans, further enhancing their health benefits.

 Potential Health Drawbacks of Tortilla Chips

-Tortilla chips can be a source of sodium in the diet.
+Tortilla chips are a source of sodium.
 While our bodies need some sodium, having too much of it could lead to or worsen high blood pressure, per the CDC.
 So, if you have high blood pressure, it’s worth being mindful of sodium in your diet.

 That said, the total sodium in tortilla chips depends on the brand you purchase and how many servings you eat.
 As you may have noticed above, one serving of tortilla chips from the USDA’s FoodData Central has less than 5% of the DV of sodium, making it a low-sodium food.